GeoscienceAustralia/ptha/ptha_access/README.md

 * At locations where wave heights become an appreciable fraction of the water depth, the modelled waves will violate the assumptions underlying our linear tsunami model.
-This is most likely to be a problem in shallow waters where the tsunami wave height becomes non-negligable compared with the water depth.
+This is most likely to be a problem in shallow waters.

 Because of this, **for modelling purposes we strongly encourage the use of points well offshore in deep water** (preferably with wave heights of interest